plandes/util/doc/config.md

 employees = instance: tuple: bob, bart
 ```

-### Import Configuration
+### Import INI Configuration

 A more advanced feature is to import other configurations in a top level.
-To
-do this:
+The
+[ImportIniConfig] class also supports the [INI format](#ini-format), but adds
+other configuration sections to its own.
+To create a configuration file that
+is used by the class, do the following:
 1. Create an `import` section that has:
    * `sections`: a comma delimited list of sections with information of other
      configuration to load